nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 ### Takeaway

-You know how to make a very basic two-step variant calling workflow.
+You know how to make a very basic two-step workflow that does real analysis work and is capable of dealing with bioinformatics idiosyncrasies like the accessory files.

 ### What's next?